jugtorino/jugtorino.github.io/_posts/2018-11-21-meeting-novembre-2018.md

 ---
 layout: post
-title: Meeting Novembre 2018
+title: MariaDB from the trenches
 ---

-21 Novembre 2018 - **MariaDB from the trenches**
+21 Novembre 2018

 ### MariaDB from the trenches